srinathvrao/MagicCube/README.rst

 To use the matplotlib-based interactive cube, run

      python code/cube_interactive.py
+This script also saves the images to code/images, and the corresponding Quaternion Rotations of the Cube to code/quaternions.csv

 If you want a cube with a different number of sides, use e.g.